taichi-dev/taichi/docs/debugging.rst

 .. warning::

-    Note that ``print`` in Taichi-scope can only receive **comma-seperated paramater**.
+    Note that ``print`` in Taichi-scope can only receive **comma-separated parameter**.
 Neither f-string nor formatted string should be used.
 For example:
     .. code-block:: python
         import taichi as ti
         ti.init(arch=ti.cpu)